Great Coasters International

 Great Coasters International, Inc. (GCI or GCII) is a Sunbury, Pennsylvania-based roller coaster manufacturer which has created several award-winning rides since its formation in 1994.
 Starting in 2006 with Thunderbird at PowerPark in Finland, the company expanded beyond the United States and began building coasters in Europe and Asia.
 Günter Engelhardt GmbH handles the company's marketing rights in Europe.
-In addition to designing and building new roller coasters, GCI also refurbishes and re-tracks existing roller coasters, regardless of manufacturer.
+In addition to building new roller coasters, GCI also refurbishes and re-tracks existing roller coasters, regardless of manufacturer.

-Roller coasters designed by GCI are known for their often curved drops, twisted layouts, and perception of high speed.
+Since its founding in 2014, American company Skyline Attractions has provided its design and engineering services to GCI and now designs and engineers all of GCI's roller coasters.
+The coasters are known for their often curved drops, twisted layouts, and perception of high speed.
 Exciting elements such as the station fly-by and station fly-through have been incorporated in many of their layouts.

 History

 GCI was founded in 1994 by Mike Boodley and Clair Hain, Jr. Boodley was a coaster designer previously with Custom Coasters International and Hain had gained a reputation throughout the industry as a master coaster builder.
 In 1996, the firm opened Wildcat at Hersheypark which contained many of the signature elements the firm would soon become known for: tight sweeping curves, reminiscent of designs from the turn of the century by such noted coaster designers as Fred Church and Harry Traver.
 In 2005, Boodley retired and assigned Jeff Pike with the responsibility as lead designer for the firm.
 The first coaster that Pike is credited with is the Kentucky Rumbler at Beech Bend Park near Bowling Green, Kentucky.

 Though GCI is capable of re-tracking roller coasters, they have not conducted many re-tracking projects.
 One of their most notable re-trackings was in 2016 for GhostRider at Knott's Berry Farm.

 In November 2019 at an after party during the IAAPA convention, the company revealed a steel track prototype.
 The track is designed and engineered by Skyline Attractions and was later named Titan Track.
 The first installation of the track was a test section on White Lightning at Fun Spot America in September 2020.